 - Email marketing: A type of direct marketing that targets customers or prospects via emails sent straight to their inbox.

-- ESP (Email Service provider): A company that provide an email platform or tool to help you send marketing messages via email.
+- ESP (Email Service Provider): A company that provides an email platform or tool to help you send marketing messages via email.

 - Exact match: Refers to a keyword match type for PPC advertising that offers the most specific and precise control over ad targeting.

 - Eye tracking: Technology that measures optical movement, visual attention and point of gaze.